msfrt/PiLogger/README.md

 Again, so easy.
 Google really is amazing.
 [This post](https://askubuntu.com/questions/34074/how-do-i-change-my-username) showed me how to change the username from ubuntu to whatever I wanted, and [this article](https://www.cyberciti.biz/faq/ubuntu-change-hostname-command/) told me how to change the hostname.
 Please note, you must create a temporary user when changing the username (which is explained in the post I linked).

+## SSH keygen and key swap

+To log into the pi without the use of a password, you can exchange ssh keys.
+Do to so, make sure that you can an ssh key created by running `ssh-keygen`.
+You can hit enter to use all of the default options.
+This will create an ssh key.
+You should do this on both the server and your local PC (I think - it doesn't hurt).

+Then, from your local PC (not connected to the pi), you need to copy your local key to the server.
+To do this, you can type the command `ssh-copy-id <user>@<server>`.
+You should now be able to ssh without using a password.

+## CAN Hat setup

+To setup the [PiCAN2 Duo](https://copperhilltech.com/pican2-duo-can-bus-board-for-raspberry-pi/) CAN hat on Ubuntu Server, you can follow the instructions on [CopperHill's website](https://copperhilltech.com/blog/pican2-pican3-and-picanm-driver-installation-for-raspberry-pi/) with the one exception that instead of adding the overlays in `/boot/config.txt` you should pop the SD card out, load it into another computer, and edit the `usercfg.txt` file instead.

 # SocketCAN

 ## Installing